Our Lower School Faculty

 Emily Benham is the K3 Owl teacher at WCA!
 Emily graduated from Bishop Guilfoyle High School in Pennsylvania and earned her Bachelor of Arts degree in Early Childhood Education from Hood College.
 She has taught preschool at the Jewish Community Center and Walnut Hills Baptist Church Learning Center.
 Emily is a member of St. Bede Catholic Church and enjoys reading, scrapbooking and spending time with her eight nieces and nephews!
 Emily loves her preschoolers and wants to instill in them a lifetime love of learning!

 Staci Lanier teaches kindergarten and serves as the teacher liaison to WCA’s Parent Teacher League.
 Lanier has 15 years of teaching experience.
 Staci is a native of Augusta, Georgia and holds a B.S. and Master’s degree from Augusta State University.
 She holds an endorsement in reading and is a certified teacher support specialist.
 Before arriving at WCA, Staci had taught at Nottoway Elementary in Virginia and North Harlem Elementary in Georgia.
-Staci and her husband, Dusty, are the proud parents of seven-year-old Carter, a 3rd grader at WCA.
+Staci and her husband, Dusty, are the proud parents of ten-year-old Carter, a 4th grader at WCA.
 The Laniers enjoy spending time on the ball field, the golf course, and fishing the Eastern Shore.
 The Laniers attend Williamsburg Community Chapel.

-Hollyana Dickens is a new teacher at WCA after retiring from the Diocese of Richmond with thirty-one years of service.
+Hollyana Dickens arrived at WCA last year after retiring from the Diocese of Richmond with thirty-one years of service.
 She taught third and fourth grades for 28 years in the Diocese and taught music for three years at All Saints Catholic School.
 She holds a Bachelor’s in Music from Johnson C. Smith University in Charlotte, N.C.
 Hollyana served three years in the United States Army after graduating from college.
 She has served as the Minister of Music, and Praise and Worship Leader, for her church as well as choir director for many groups throughout Richmond before moving to Williamsburg.
 She has sung professionally for many years and was a member of the Bell Choir at the Brandermill Church in Chesterfield.
 In her free time, Mrs. Dickens enjoys listening to all types of music (especially contemporary gospel), reading, and traveling with her husband and daughter.

-Library and Elementary Media
+Library and Elementary Media, Curriculum Support

 Lower School Music